tuibird/Slowfetch/README.md

 I currently won't accept PR's as this defeats the whole point of the project (sorry!).

+## Installation

+To install Slowfetch, pull the source and use the following command from the root of the project.

+`cargo install --path .`

 ## Example of the program and It's dynamic layout

 ![Slowfetch Screenshot](https://raw.githubusercontent.com/tuibird/Slowfetch/7a2145e931b85e2cea1d083e107514867aa169e9/example.png)